Concrete Technology Course

 - Written course notes will be delivered to students upon receipt of registration.
 It is expected that students will have read and achieved basic understandings of the content in preparation for the course, as they will be frequently referred to and enhanced during the face-to-face learning sessions.

-- Participants may be able to claim CPD points/hours by completing CCAA courses, if the individual finds it extends knowledge and/or expertise in their areas of practice.
-CCAA has evaluated the Concrete Technology Course and determined that this course meets the requirements for CPD for professional associations including Engineers Australia, Building Designers Association of Australia, Materials Australia, Asset Management Council, and Australian Institute of Building.
+CCAA has evaluated the Concrete Technology Course and determined that this course meets the requirements for CPD for the following professional associations.
 Participants are encouraged to also speak with their professional association for confirmation.

 - Engineers Australia - Type II - 60 Hours